NurdinDev/adhan-app-for-slack/README.md

 I started this project in the seek of learning and trying out SlackAPI, the project is useful for some people and I love open source which is making me decide to open source this project and open it to anyone who needs to contribute and add feature or fix a bug.

+## Credits

+Credit for the [Adhan-js](https://github.com/batoulapps/adhan-js) package, a well-documented library for calculating Islamic prayer times in JavaScript using Node.

 ## TODO

 - [ ] - CI/CD